Quito

 Day 3

-Located in the central part of the Galapagos archipelago, the small, flat island of Baltra (also known as South Seymour island) is the only island that is not part of the Galapagos National Park as it operates as a military base and is home to the local airport.
-With its extremely arid landscape and its sparse vegetation consisting of little more than prickly pear cacti, salt bushes and palo santo trees, arriving on this remote island can feel like landing on another planet.
-As the island has been designated as a non-visitor site, travelers who arrive in Baltra will immediately be taken by bus to one of two docks where they will either board a cruise ship or a ferry that will take them to the island of Santa Cruz.
+Located in the central part of the Galápagos archipelago, the small, flat island of Baltra (also known as South Seymour Island) is the only island not included within the Galápagos National Park, as it serves primarily as the site of the archipelago’s main airport and a small Ecuadorian military base.
+With its starkly arid landscape and sparse vegetation of prickly pear cacti, salt bushes and palo santo trees, arriving here can feel like landing on another planet.
+As Baltra is a designated non-visitor site, travellers are swiftly transferred by bus to one of two docks, where they board either a cruise ship or a ferry bound for nearby Santa Cruz Island.

 More Information